Legal Counsel Visa Sponsorship Jobs in Indiana

 Which visa types are most common for legal counsel roles in Indiana?

-The H-1B is the most common visa for legal counsel positions in Indiana, as these roles typically require a Juris Doctor or equivalent foreign law degree plus bar admission or specialized legal expertise.
+The H-1B visa is the most common visa for legal counsel positions in Indiana, as these roles typically require a Juris Doctor or equivalent foreign law degree plus bar admission or specialized legal expertise.
 Attorneys from Australia may qualify for the E-3 visa instead.
 The TN visa covers Canadian and Mexican nationals working as lawyers.
 O-1A petitions are less common but are used for attorneys with exceptional academic or professional recognition.

 Which cities in Indiana have the most legal counsel sponsorship jobs?